One Unified Platform for spend management and proactive control

 Cost and Budget Control

-• Budget limits are enforced at the point of commitment, not discovered at month-end
+• Budget limits are enforced at the point of commitment

 • Duplicate invoices and payments are caught automatically before they are processed